ArjunKrishnak/Text-Detection-in-Natural-Images-Using-SWT-and-MSER-followed-by-SWT/README.md

 # Text Detection in Natural Images

-Two approaches are implemented in this repository to perform text localization- SWT, and MSER detection followed by SWT.
+Two approaches are implemented in this repository to perform text localization- SWT, and MSER detection followed by SWT.Please refer to the report and ppt for more details.

 Steps in SWT algorithm:
 =======================